 Al-Baghdadi, Kadyrov and Strelkov

 Starting in the late 1990s, the battle against terrorism became the chief policy in the North Caucasus and the centerpiece of the political agenda in Russia, displacing the Chechen war for independence from both the field of battle and the news headlines.
 Regional politicians with private armies, Russian military, intelligence services, criminal and field commanders of jihadist groups created a new reality.
 This was their common business, the economics of which was built on the plundered state budget, kidnapping, the arms trade and racketeering.
-In Dagestan alone, the Russian region neighboring Chechnya in the North Caucasus, during the years of the war about 900 people were abducted for the sake of ransoms, and on the informal arms market near Nazran (in Ingushetia, Russia) weapons were for sale which had come through a few intermediaries directly from the warehouses of the Russian Ministry of Defense.
+In Dagestan alone, the Russian region neighboring Chechnya in the North Caucasus, about 900 people were abducted, during the years of the war, for the sake of ransoms, and on the informal arms market near Nazran (in Ingushetia, Russia) weapons were for sale which came through a few intermediaries directly from the warehouses of the Russian Ministry of Defense.
 For a decade, the Caucasus Emirate, which was represented by Doku Umarov in 2007 as a sub-division of the international terrorist organization Al Qaeda justified all this activity.

 The conflict in Syria and ISIS altered the scale of the entire project from the regional to the global.